gurumyaccount/MakeAp/README.md

 * git clone < gitrepo >
 * npm install
 * local hardhat node (if needed) - npx hardhat node
-* make sure provide private key in .somefile and also the mumbai rpc endpoint url in hardhat.config.js
+* make sure to provide private key in .somefile and also the mumbai rpc endpoint url in hardhat.config.js
 * replace the dummy value in contracts/VRFv2ForVoterSelection.sol
 * replace the dummy subscription in scripts/deploy-ChainlinkVRF.js

-*
 ## How it deploy ##

 ## Deploy contracts ##